guyplusplus/Arduino_Virtual_Ball_in_Torus/README.md

 ![Euler angles](./euler-angles.png)

-Few notations:
+Few additional notations:
 - *l* : the torus radius
 - *&#x03b1; (alpha)* : the angle of the ball in the torus referential with the x axis
 - *g* : the gravity constant
 - *m* : the mass of the ball
 - *fr* : the friction factor

-When the board is fixed, where its z axis points verticaly upward, the only moment is from the gravity force:
+When the board is fixed, where xy is the horizantal plane and its z axis points verticaly upward, the only moment is from the gravity force:

 &nbsp;&nbsp;&nbsp;&nbsp;![Moment from gravity force](./equ-gravity.svg)